mckoss/wordle-guesser/README.md

 # Questions I Hope to Answer

 - What is the best "first guess" for Wordle?
   - **RAISE** - This is the best first guess given the Wordle dictionaries.
 No matter the response, it leaves no more than **168** words in the possibility set and and expected size of only **61** possible remaining words.
 There are **132** possible clue patterns that can be given in response (compare to `3^5 = 243` possible theoretical patterns for any random string of 5 letters).
 - For each of the possible responses, what are the best 2nd guesses?
 - What is the expected number of guesses in a randomly selected Wordle puzzle using this algorithm?
-  - **3.5** - With the current tuning, this algorithm finds the hidden word in an average of 3.5 guesses.
+  - **3.53** - With the current tuning, this algorithm finds the hidden word in an average of 3.5 guesses.
 The worst case seems to be 6.
 - What is the hardest word to guess using this algorithm and how many guesses are needed?
+  - gooey, greed, jolly, merry, pitch, power, punch, tight, vaunt, witty, wreak (all requiring 6 guesses).
+- Without known the responses a-priori, what would be the best 2 or 3 words to guess first.

 # Using this repo